chloejncrdg/happy-shawarma/README.md

 fresh vegetables, and tangy sauces wrapped in warm pita bread.

 ### Objectives
-- Obtain the necessary information of the customers’ orders.
+- To obtain the necessary information of customers needed in registering their orders,
+- To identify the corresponding product details and prices of a customer’s selected order,
+- To document the orders of each customer in the database,
+- To integrate the needed SQL queries to utilize the database for tracking orders and performance, and
-- Display tables that show all the needed order information where the system identifies their categories and organize them accordingly.
+- To display graphs and tables that show the information on the business’s overall performance and income.
-- Generate reports that will be beneficial for the business to keep track of their progress and challenges.

 ### Languages & Tools
 - React JS